 In addition, the lender must maintain a copy of the NOV for at least 24 months after closing the loan since it is part of the loan record.

 Once the NOV has been issued, the Veteran can request the VA to waive minimum property requirement (MPR) repairs as long as the following conditions are met:

 If the appraisal amount comes in less than the sale price of the home, the buyer or seller may request a Reconsideration of Value (ROV).
 This is a secondary review by the appraiser that examines any deficiencies or inaccuracies with the initial appraisal report.

 A NOV is valid for six months after being issued.
 Under certain circumstances, the VA may authorize an extension of the validity period and make exceptions on a case-by-case basis.

-Borrowers thinking about refinancing their home at some point could need to reference the original Notice of Value as part of the refinancing application.
-For VA-to-VA refinancing or VA Streamline financing, a Notice of Value is not needed.
+Borrowers thinking about refinancing their home at some point could need to reference their original NOV as part of the refinancing application.